 - Building shaping bucks from wires, wood, and steel and/or aluminum so that panels can be fitted properly during the construction of a build project.

-- Defining the information needed to construct a superstructure off of a main chassis and how to properly match both sides with one pattern.
+- Defining the information needed to construct a superstructure off of the main chassis and how to properly match both sides with one pattern.

 - Using clay to define and shape objects, then transferring the information from the clay modeling of a body or body parts back to the body buck for accurate body layout and appearance.